openblockchains/austrian-blockchain-whitepapers/README.md

-Remember: Like secure cryptographic algorithms are by definition open - in the 21st century you can by definition only build open distributed platforms with open (source) code.
+Remember: Like secure cryptographic algorithms are by definition open - in the 21st century you can by definition only build open decentralized platforms with open (source) code.

 Ask these companies where are the daily check-ins, check-ins, check-ins?
-Where are the daily commits, commits, commits?
+Where are the daily commits, commits, commits? (†)

 Remember: Running (working) code wins.